 What is SEO Writing?
-Essential Guide for 2021
+[The Essential Guide]

 SEO writing is an essential skill for digital marketers involved in developing web content for organic search.